Refreshing Local water utilities

 Some context

-The mission was clear but daunting: create a user-centered, accessible, and cohesive website while wrangling diverse stakeholders, including SMEs who viewed the website as a storage site for legacy content.
+Our mission was ambitious: transform the site into a user-centered, accessible, and cohesive platform—while managing a diverse group of stakeholders, including SMEs who saw the site as a storage facility for legacy content.

-But here’s the twist: this wasn’t just about fixing a website.
-It was about earning trust, navigating competing priorities, and bringing structure to the chaos—all within a tight 12-week timeline and a team of 2.
+But this wasn’t just a redesign.
+It was about building trust, aligning conflicting priorities, and imposing structure on the chaos—all within a lean timeline of 12 weeks and a team of just two.

 Discover

-The WHAT - Insights into the Problem Space
+The WHY - Insights into the Problem Space

 The transition to our in-house team during the final execution phase meant we had to revisit foundational elements while meeting tight deadlines.